learngermanghana/email/README.md

 # email

-## About Us Page
+## Contract Alerts Page

-The application provides an **About Us** tab that stores key contact and social media information for the team.
-Links can be viewed in the app or downloaded as a CSV for quick reference.
+The application provides a **Contract Alerts** tab that highlights students whose contracts are ending soon or have already ended.
+You can adjust the alert window and download the results as CSV files for quick follow-up.

 ## Weekly Team Tasks